Saitama Seibu Lions

 The Saitama Seibu Lions (埼玉西武ライオンズ, Saitama Seibu Raionzu) are a professional baseball team in Japan's Pacific League based north of Tokyo in Tokorozawa, Saitama Prefecture.
-Before 1979, they were based in Fukuoka, Fukuoka Prefecture in Kyushu.
+Before 1979, they were based in Fukuoka, Fukuoka Prefecture, in Kyushu.
 The team is owned by a subsidiary of Seibu Railway, which in turn is owned by the Seibu Holdings.
 The team experienced a recent period of financial difficulty, but the situation brightened when the team received a record ¥6 billion (about $51.11 million) posting fee from the Boston Red Sox for the right to negotiate a contract with Daisuke Matsuzaka.
 Between 1978 and 2008, the team logo and mascot were based on the adult version of Kimba the White Lion, a classic Japanese anime and manga series by Osamu Tezuka.
 In 2004, former Seibu Lions player Kazuo Matsui became the first Japanese infielder to play in Major League Baseball.

 Franchise history

 Nishitetsu Clippers (1950)

 In 1950, the team became a founding member of the Pacific League.
-It was then owned by Nishi-Nippon Railroad, which was based in Fukuoka.The Clippers name was chosen as Nishitetsu was in charge of Pan American Airlines' Japanese operations (back then, Pan Am's jets were known as "Clippers" due to them being aeronautical).
-The team finished sixth that year, and at the end of the season was merged with the Nishi-Nippon Pirates to form the Nishitetsu Lions.
+It was then owned by a private railroad company Nishi-Nippon Railroad, well known as "Nishitetsu", which was based in Fukuoka in Kyushu, the western area of Japan (Nishi-Nippon).
+The Clippers name was chosen as Nishitetsu was in charge of Pan American Airlines' Japanese operations (back then, Pan Am's jets were known as "Clippers" due to them being aeronautical Boeing 314 Clipper).
+The team finished sixth that year, and at the end of the season, Nishitetsu was merged with another professional baseball club in Fukuoka, the Nishi-Nippon Pirates, which belonged to the Central League and managed by a local newspaper company the Nishinippon Shimbun.
+The new club was to form the Nishitetsu Lions.
 Thus the Lions name was adopted and has been retained up to today as the name of the franchise.